open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/ingestion/workflows/profiler/sample_data.md

 #### OpenMetadata Storage Config

-This option is useful when you wan to skip uploading sample data of a schema or database from being uploaded to object storage.
-For example consider the scenario where you have a database and within database there are three schemas A, B & C. You have configured the S3 Storage credentials for your database and if you do not have any storage configuration at database schema level then by default sample data of tables within all schema will be uploaded to storage config.
-Suppose you do not wish to upload sample data of tables from schema A, then you can choose OpenMetadata Storage Config option to achieve the same.
+This option is useful when you want to skip uploading sample data of a schema or database from being uploaded to object storage.
+For example, consider the scenario where you have a database with three schemas A, B & C. You have configured the S3 Storage credentials for your database and, if you do not have any storage configuration at database schema level, then by default the sample data of the tables in the schemas will be uploaded to the storage config.

+Suppose that you do not wish to upload sample data of tables from schema A, then you can choose the OpenMetadata Storage Config option to achieve the same.

 ### Order of Precedence